Tennis: Origins of the modern game

 The Davis Cup, an annual competition between men's national teams, dates to 1900.
-The analogous competition for women's national teams, the Fed Cup, was founded as the Federation Cup in 1963 to celebrate the 50th anniversary of the founding of the ITF.
+The analogous competition for women's national teams, the Billie Jean King Cup (originally founded as the Federation Cup in 1963 and later known as the Fed Cup), was founded as the Federation Cup in 1963 to celebrate the 50th anniversary of the founding of the ITF.

 In 1926, promoter C. C. Pyle established the first professional tennis tour with a group of American and French tennis players playing exhibition matches to paying audiences.
 The most notable of these early professionals were the American Vinnie Richards and the Frenchwoman Suzanne Lenglen.
 Players turned pro would no longer be permitted to compete in the major (amateur) tournaments.

 In 1968, commercial pressures and rumours of some amateurs taking money under the table led to the abandonment of this distinction, inaugurating the Open Era, in which all players could compete in all tournaments, and top players were able to make their living from tennis.
 With the beginning of the Open Era, the establishment of an international professional tennis circuit, and revenues from the sale of television rights, tennis's popularity has spread worldwide, and the sport has shed its middle-class English-speaking image (although it is acknowledged that this stereotype still exists).

 In 1954, Van Alen founded the International Tennis Hall of Fame, a nonprofit museum in Newport, Rhode Island.
 The building contains a large collection of tennis memorabilia as well as a hall of fame honouring prominent members and tennis players from all over the world.